Capacity of Locally Recoverable Codes: Introduction

+This definition has been extended in \cite{prakash2012optimal}, which has been since widely used e.g.~\cite{cai2019optimal,wang2014repair,chen2017constructions}. \begin{definition} A code $\cC\subset Q^n$ of cardinality $q^k$ is said to have the $(\rho,r)$ {\em locality property} (to be an $(n,k,r,\rho)$ LRC) where $\rho\geq 2$, if each coordinate $i\in [n]$ is contained in a subset $\cR_i\subset [n]$ of size at most $r+\rho -1$ such that the restriction $\cC_{\cR_i}$ of the code $\cC$ to the coordinates in $\cR_i$ forms a code of distance at least $\rho$.
+Notice that the values of any $\rho-1$ coordinates of $\cR_i$ are determined by the values of the remaining $|\cR_i|-(\rho-1)\leq r$ coordinates, thus enabling local recovery. $\cR_i$ is called the repair group of coordinate $i$. \end{definition}

+Over the past decade, many features of locally recoverable codes were examined, most notably the minimum distance of LRC codes, e.g.~\cite{gopalan2012locality,cadambe2015bounds,tamo2016bounds}.
+However, optimal lengths and symbol-size were also well-studied~\cite{kolosov2018optimal,guruswami2019long,cai2020optimal}.
+Initially, research focused on codes with large alphabets, but interest has also shifted to studying binary and other small alphabet LRCs, both in terms of the bounds and constructions possible with the use of cyclic and algebraic properties of codes~\cite{huang2016binary,goparaju2014binary,jin2022binary,barg2017locallyr}.
+It has been suggested that binary codes are efficient for storage, and while the origins of LRCs can be traced back to distributed storage systems, they have also become a topic of theoretical interest on their own.
+Many recent studies have focused on developing bounds and constructions of codes with local repair properties, not only for their potential use in distributed storage, but also as an intellectual exercise.

+Aside from constructing LRCs, much of the research in this field has focused on determining the optimal error-correction capability of LRCs.
+Typically, the error/erasure correction capability of a code is represented by its minimum distance, under the assumption of an adversarial error model.
+However, an arguably more common scenario is one in which errors and erasures occur randomly.
+Despite this, there has been relatively little research conducted in that direction.

-The result of \cite{mazumdar2014update} holds for a {\em binary erasure channel} (BEC) with erasure probability $p$.
-The Shannon capacity of such a channel is $1-p$.
-It was shown that to achieve a rate of $1-p-\epsilon$, the locality must scale as $\Theta(\log \frac1\epsilon)$.
-While the constant within $\Theta(\cdot)$ is not clear, the method therein also does not extend to {\em binary symmetric channel} (BSC) or other binary-input memoryless channels.
+In this paper, we investigate the maximum achievable rate of locally repairable codes such that reliable transmission is possible over a discrete memoryless channel (DMC).
+Surprisingly, with the exception for \cite{mazumdar2014update}, no paper deals with this quite basic theoretical question.
+In \cite{mazumdar2014update} it was shown that for a {\em binary erasure channel} (BEC) with erasure probability $p$ (Shannon capacity $1-p$), to achieve a rate of $1-p-\epsilon$, the locality must scale as $\Theta(\log \frac1\epsilon)$.
+While the constant within $\Theta(\cdot)$ is not clear, the method therein also does not extend to {\em binary symmetric channel} (BSC) or other binary-input memoryless channels or the generalized notion of LRCs.

-In this note we do a finer analysis of the gap to capacity for LRCs.
-For a discrete memoryless channel given by a input-output stochastic transition matrix\footnote{We sometime also refer to a DMC by $X \to Y$ to describe the input-output random variables.} $W$, let $\capa(W)$ be the Shannon capacity of the channel, and $\capa(W,r)$ to be the capacity of the channel where we are constrained to use only a locally repairable code with locality $r$.
+In this work, we perform a finer and through analysis of the gap to capacity for LRCs.
+For a discrete memoryless channel given by a input-output stochastic transition matrix\footnote{We sometime also refer to a DMC by $X \to Y$ to describe the input-output random variables.} $W$, let $\capa(W)$ be the Shannon capacity of the channel, and $\capa(W,r)$ to be the capacity of the channel where we are constrained to use only a locally repairable code with locality $r$, and $\rho=2$ (Definition~\ref{def1}).
 Let us define,